MrPuppeteer/blog/data/blog/hello-world.md

 The motivation behind the blog creation is that I intend to document what I learned, showcase my projects, and maybe share some of my thoughts.
 Here is a list of topics I may write about in the future.

-- Web Development
+- Software Engineering (incl.
+Web Development and UX Design)
-- UX Design
-- Data Science
+- AI and Machine Learning
 - Maths
-- Psychology
+- Linux

-Let me know if you have something to discuss by contacting me below.
+Let me know if you have something to discuss by contacting me above.